-Isovue-M 200 with Computed Tomography Fluoroscopy Guidance in Imaging Patients with Prostate Cancer Metastatic to Bone, Lymph Node, or Liver
+Isovue-M 200 with Computed Tomography Fluoroscopy Guidance in Imaging Patients with Urological Cancer Metastatic to Bone, Lymph Node, Soft Tissue, or Liver

-This pilot early phase I trial studies how well isovue-M 200 with computed tomography fluoroscopy guidance works in imaging patients with prostate cancer that has spread to the bone, lymph node, or liver.
-Isovue-M 200 investigates the presence and extent of certain cancers and may enhance computed tomography images for detection and evaluation of lesion in the prostate.
+This pilot early phase I trial studies how well isovue-M 200 with computed tomography fluoroscopy guidance works in imaging patients with urological cancer that has spread to the bone, lymph node, soft tissue, or liver.
+Isovue-M 200 investigates the presence and extent of certain cancers and may enhance computed tomography images for detection and evaluation of lesions or urological cancers.

-- Histologically confirmed diagnosis of adenocarcinoma of the prostate; small cell or neuroendocrine tumors of the prostate are also permitted
+- Histologically confirmed diagnosis of adenocarcinoma of the prostate, renal cell carcinoma, or urothelial carcinoma; small cell or neuroendocrine tumors of the prostate are also permitted

-- Radiographic evidence of at least one bone, lymph node, or liver metastasis, that is amenable to iodinated contrast injection, as judged by the study radiologist
+- Radiographic evidence of at least one bone, lymph node, soft tissue or liver metastasis, that is amenable to iodinated contrast injection, as judged by the study radiologist

 - Platelets >= 100,000